jgeig001/q_bot/README.md

-# prog_bot
+# q_bot

-TelegramBot that asks regularly some Questions.
+This TelegramBot can regularly ask you some questions.